Windham in Northeastern Connecticut contains the city of Willimantic, which developed around a textile industry in the late 19th century.

 Based in Mansfield, Joshua’s Tract Conservation and Historic Trust was incorporated in 1966 to help conserve areas of natural or historic interest.

-For a slice of mid-century Americana, the largest of the remaining drive-in theatres in Connecticut is just outside Willimantic in Mansfield.
+For a slice of mid-century Americana, the largest of the remaining drive-in theaters in Connecticut is just outside Willimantic in Mansfield.
 When I wrote this list it was one of just three still in business in the state.

-Dating back to 1954 the theatre has space for 950 cars, with three screens showing double bills simultaneously.
+Dating back to 1954 the theater has space for 950 cars, with three screens showing double bills simultaneously.

-Naturally the time of the first screening changes according to sunset, and there’s a newly refurbished snack bar for sweet or savoury theatre treats.
+Naturally the time of the first screening changes according to sunset, and there’s a recently refurbished snack bar for sweet or savory theater treats.

 On Sunday mornings the site becomes Eastern Connecticut’s largest flea market, with dozens of vendors trading indoors and outside.

-The white grapes at Lebanon Green include Chardonnay, Cayuga and Riesling, while among the reds are Cabernet Franc and St. Croix.
+The white grapes at Lebanon Green include Chardonnay, Cayuga and Riesling.
+Among the reds meanwhile are Cabernet Franc and St. Croix.

-Producing eight different wines, the winery specialises in blends like Liberty White, from Cayuga and Chardonnay, or War Office Red, with Cabernet Franc and St. Croix.
+Producing nine different wines, the winery specializes in blends like Liberty White, from Cayuga and Chardonnay, or War Office Red, with Cabernet Franc and St. Croix.

-The vineyard is open for tastings in a relaxed atmosphere from Friday to Sunday in summer, and there’s a classy program of live music on Saturdays.
+The vineyard is open for tastings in a relaxed atmosphere from Friday to Sunday in summer.
+There’s a classy program of live music on Saturdays during the season.